AgentLoneStar007/AgentLoneStar007/README.md

 Check the links at the top of this page.
 The best way to contact me would be either Discord or Matrix.

+I should accept friend requests on Matrix, but I will not accept friend requests on Discord if the account has any relation(servers or friends in common) to me allowing them to DM me without friending me.

+If you do not message me within three days of friending me on Discord, I will unfriend you.